PREAMBLE AND SUMMARY

 2.3.4.
 Electric grid development

-The backbone internal electric grid owned by CEPS is adequate for internal transfers.
-New investments will be oriented mainly towards strengthening the connection of new units.
+The backbone internal electric grid owned by CEPS, a.s. is adequate for internal transfers.
+New investments will focus on strengthening the connection of new units.

 In accordance with the strategic task defined in the updated State Energy Policy, construction of new nuclear facilities in the Czech Republic is desirable.
-This plan includes immediate preparations for the siting and construction of one nuclear unit at the Temelín NPP site and one unit at the Dukovany NPP site, while protecting against the potential risks by obtaining the necessary permits/licences for the possibility of constructing two units at both sites: Czech Republic National Report under the Convention on Nuclear Safety
+This plan includes immediate preparations for the siting and construction of one nuclear unit at the Temelín NPP site and one unit at the Dukovany NPP site, all while keeping the possibility of constructing two units at both sites by filing the application for the necessary permits/licences.
+Public awareness

-CEZ, a.s., initiates efforts on a long term basis to establish friendly and mutually beneficial relationships with the towns, municipalities and populations within the vicinity of the power plants.
-These relationships are based on mutual confidence and honesty, and the public has an opportunity to ensure that safety is a priority during operation of nuclear power plants in the Czech Republic.
-Support of the development of nuclear energy in the Czech Republic was 72% after the 2011 Fukushima accident and has since increased to 74%.
+CEZ, a.s., initiates long term efforts to establish friendly and mutually beneficial relationships with the towns, municipalities and populations within the vicinity of the power plants.
+These relationships are based on mutual confidence and honesty, and the public has an opportunity to ensure that safety is a priority during the operation of NPPs in the Czech Republic.
+Support for the development of nuclear energy in the Czech Republic dropped to 72% following the 2011 Fukushima accident and has since increased to 74%.

-In the region of the Dukovany NPP, representatives and residents of municipalities living in the plant’s vicinity and the general public have been allowed to inspect the plant premises, including both spent nuclear fuel interim storage facilities; their questions and comments have been answered.
-Reliable operation of the Dukovany NPP and the above mentioned activities bring the expected result.
-A total of 86% of the population within 20 km of the Dukovany NPP supports modernization and long term operation of the Dukovany NPP and 70% is supportive of its development.
+Representatives and residents of municipalities living in the vicinity of Dukovany NPP and the general public have been invited to inspect the plant’s premises, including both spent nuclear fuel interim storage facilities, and their questions and comments have been considered and addressed.
+A total of 86% of the population within 20 km of Dukovany NPP supports modernization and long term operation of the plant and 70% is supportive of further development.

-The communication strategy of the Communication Division at the Temelín NPP specifies key target groups of the population.
-The groups are addressed using a broad mix of above the line and below the line communication facilities.
-The most important group exchanging information on an intensive basis is made up of the mayors of 33 municipalities within 13 km of the emergency planning zone around Temelín NPP.
-Apart from personal contacts, the power plant organizes 4–6 working meetings annually with the mayors in the presence of power plant and CEZ, a.s., company management.
-In Melk, the Prime Ministers of the Czech Republic and Austria concluded a general agreement in December 2000 on the exchange of information between both States on the operation of Temelín NPP.
+The communication strategy of the Communication Division at Temelín NPP specifies key target groups of the population.
+The groups are addressed using a variety of communication channels.
+The most important group exchanging information on an intensive basis is made up of the mayors of 33 municipalities within 13 km of the emergency planning zone around the Temelín NPP.
+The power plant organizes 4–6 working meetings annually with the mayors in the presence of power plant and CEZ, a.s., company management.
+In Melk, Austria, the Prime Ministers of the Czech Republic and Austria concluded a general agreement in December 2000 on the exchange of information between both States on the operation of Temelín NPP.
 A number of expert negotiations took place on the basis of this agreement which are also available in Czech and English on the SÚJB web site: https://www.sujb.cz/mezinarodni-spoluprace/melksky-proces/.

-Thanks to these activities, as of October 2016 approximately 53% of respondents to a poll would agree to the construction of a new NPP in the country; this opinion has held steady.
-According to the respondents, the main issue is the disposal of spent nuclear fuel and fear of increased construction costs if a new power plant is built: https://www.cez.cz/en/power-plants-and-environment/nuclear-power-plants/dukovany/construction-of-new-nuclear-power-sources/attitude-of-the-czech-public-to-nuclear-power.html.
+Thanks to the communication strategy, in the long term, approximately 53% of the population would agree to the construction of a new NPP in the country; this opinion level has held steady.
+Neither the poll results nor long term trends indicate any significant fear of NPPs in terms of the risk of a nuclear accident or adverse environmental impacts.
+The main issue is the disposal of spent nuclear fuel and fear of increased construction costs if a new power plant is built.

 2.4.
 ORGANIZATIONS INVOLVED IN CONSTRUCTION OF NPPs

 Since most of the equipment and all construction parts of both NPPs were produced in the Czech Republic or in Slovakia, involvement of domestic companies is expected.
-Some of them are listed in Appendix 2.
+Some domestic companies are listed in Appendix 2.